unfoldedcircle/core-api/doc/entities/entity_media_player.md

 ---
 **TODO**
-- TODO define album art image limits
+- Define album art image limits
-- TODO define media types
+- Define media types
+- Playlist handling
+- Media browsing
+- Searching
 ---

 A media player entity controls playback of media on a device.
 This could be an online music streaming service, a TV,